Easy Cocktails To Make At Home

 Now, without trying to do ourselves out of the job we are going to let you guys know what tools you need, the importance of ice, ingredients and methods for making cocktails in the comfort of your own home.

 We would also like to dispel a myth….you will find sites or “how to” guides that say you can use domestic tools that you find in every household to make cocktails…WRONG.
 Don’t be fooled.
 This is ridiculous and will cause you problems from the outset.
 You wouldn’t find a professional chef using a saw to cut a joint of roast beef (well…actually we can imagine this is possible in our local) so please don’t try to cut corners…your mixology career will be over before it started!

 So, balance of flavour, following the recipe and the tools of the trade are what you folks need to focus on.

 25ML JIGGER: Used for measuring your ingredients

-COCKTAIL SHAKER: Does what is says on the tin.
-Get a Manhattan Shaker rather than a Boston Shaker as it is easier to use for beginners & has a built in strainer.
+COCKTAIL SHAKER: Does what it says on the tin.
+Get a Manhattan Shaker rather than a Boston Shaker as it is easier to use for beginners & has a built-in strainer.

 MUDDLER: Used for the extraction of juice from fruits.
 Essentially a tiny rolling pin!